Which is better, Teams or Zoom?

 2. Can I use Microsoft Teams instead of Zoom for external guests and clients?

-Yes, you could use Microsoft Teams instead of Zoom for external guests and clients, but you may face more friction (login requirements, restrictions) which can affect the attendee experience negatively.
-Zoom allows attendees to join via browser without an account, making it friendlier for external participants and a better option for an event.
+Yes, you can use Microsoft Teams instead of Zoom for external guests and clients, but you may face more friction.
+Login requirements, access restrictions and unfamiliar navigation can negatively affect the attendee experience.

 3. How do Zoom vs Teams compare in terms of integrations and workflow compatibility?